Code-the-Dream-School/node-essentials/assignments/assignment8-authentication.md

 - Your browser now has the link to your pull request.
 Copy that link.
 - Paste the URL into the **assignment submission form**.

+---

+## Video Submission

+Record a short video (3–5 minutes) on YouTube, Loom, or similar platform.
+Share the link in your submission form.

+**Video Content**: Short demos based on Lesson 8:

+1. **How do you implement secure authentication with JWT tokens?**
+   - Show your JWT token generation and signing process
+   - Walk through your middleware that validates JWT tokens
+   - Show how you protect routes and access user information

+2. **What security vulnerabilities does your authentication system prevent?**
+   - Explain CSRF protection and show your CSRF token implementation
+   - Demonstrate how HttpOnly cookies work vs localStorage
+   - Show your CORS configuration and explain why it's important
+   - Walk through your rate limiting and input sanitization

+3. **How do you handle user sessions and maintain security across requests?**
+   - Show how you store user information in JWT payloads
+   - Demonstrate the difference between authentication and authorization
+   - Walk through your logout process and token invalidation
+   - Show how you handle authentication errors and edge cases

+**Video Requirements**:
+- Keep it concise (3-5 minutes)
+- Use screen sharing to show code examples
+- Speak clearly and explain concepts thoroughly
+- Include the video link in your assignment submission